Version numbers in Business Central

 In other words, if you see a version number such as

-The same version numbers are used to identify artifacts for running Business Central on Docker.
+The same version numbers are used to identify versions in Business Central on-premises, including when you deploy containers on Docker.